Big Mood: Critical Response

-Big Mood scored a 70 out of 100 on Metacritic based on 7 critics, indicating generally favorable reviews.
-Season one of Big Mood scored an average of 60% on Rotten Tomatoes based on 5 reviews.
+Big Mood scored 70 out of 100 on Metacritic, based on 7 critics, indicating generally favorable reviews.
+Season one of Big Mood scored an average of 60% on Rotten Tomatoes, based on 5 reviews.

 Joel Golby in The Guardian praised the script for avoiding tropes of the genre and praised the performance of an "excellent" Coughlan, who "plays Maggie with big bombastic take-all-the-energy-in-the-room aplomb…and then she turns, playing grey and small and slithering with just as much skill".
 Emma Loffhagen in The Evening Standard gave the series five stars, writing that it may be Coughlan's best work, and praised the script saying it "never even threatens to slide into the passé" and "not since Fleabag have I seen comedic writing this good, this current."
 In July 2024, Deadline Hollywood named it one of the best new shows of the year.

 Viewership

-Big Mood was Channel 4’s most-watched new comedy launch since Derry Girls with over 49 million viewer minutes.
+Big Mood was Channel 4’s most-watched new comedy launch since Derry Girls, with over 49 million viewer minutes.

 Accolades

-The series was nominated and won Best TV Comedy Drama at the Comedy.co.uk Awards.
+The series was nominated for, and won Best TV Comedy Drama at the Comedy.co.uk Awards.
 Coughlan was nominated and won Best Comedy Performance at the TV Choice Awards 2025.

 Coughlan received her first British Academy Television Awards nomination for Best Female Performance in a Comedy.